-We have been awarded the Defence Employer Recognition Scheme Bronze Award in recognition of our commitment and support for defence personnel.
+We have been awarded the Defence Employer Recognition Scheme Silver Award in recognition of our commitment and support for defence personnel.

 There are several ways for veterans, service leavers and reservists to get mental health support in Derbyshire and the Midlands: